- Events, Workshops

 Change the RAW Profile from Adobe Default to Camera Settings, which keeps the settings of the camera the raw image was made.
 (Color Profile)

-- Go to: Edit > Preferences (Win) or Lightroom > Preferences (macOS)
+- Go to: Edit (Win) or Lightroom Classic (macOS) then the Preferences menu

 - Select the Presets tab